Faculty: Jack Prater Grade(s): 9-12 Duration/ Session(s): 3 weeks/ Session 1 or 2 Period: CD (2 period course) Cost: $560

 Podcasts have taken over as the new form of radio entertainment, educational lectures, and informative approach to the mystery of everything.
 Now, more than ever, it is easy, fun, inexpensive, and appropriate to start a podcast to share your gifts and the gifts of others to the world.
 This class will teach students the ins and outs of not just producing and hosting a podcast but also the research, the info gathering, and journalism aspect to it all.
 We will learn how to identify stories; ask for, schedule and conduct interviews; produce content to make an appealing story; tips and tricks of actual broadcasting into a microphone; editing of the audio and creating cover art; copyright rules; and, securing a podcast platform with promotion of the show.
 The students will have the option to publish their podcast to a global platform for free.
 This amazing form of storytelling may be the perfect beginning for a future journalist, broadcaster, writer, researcher, producer, or entertainer.

 This class is designed to provide a review and practice of grammatical structures and conversational skills for students who wish to build a stronger basis as a preparation for upper school Spanish curriculum.
-Role playing, games, videos, storytelling, and creative projects will be part of the summer course. (not for beginners).
+Role playing, games, videos, storytelling, and creative projects will be part of the summer course.
+Please note: This course is not intended for beginners.

 The last century was unlike any before.
 It was captured on visual record and was disseminated through advancements in communication technologies that both revealed and exposed the physical, psychological and at times brutal nearness of seismic events as they were unfolding.
 This summer we take up the case of propaganda as an augmented register of the times.
 We will research and discuss events leading up to the present through case studies in the evolution of propaganda as both overt and subversive forms of coded agenda.
 Students will learn to decipher and reconcile with the difficulties of making sense of reality and truth through examples in film, art, sloganeering, and online culture.
 As a class, we will negotiate and consider the repercussions of political representation through the aims of shifting the focus.